 By providing a path for businesses to think sustainably without financial burdens, we can collectively create a healthier planet.

-GEMM’s mission is to deliver building owners a clear path forward from engineering, finance, and an Owner’s Representative throughout implementation.
-From microgrids, geothermal, and solar to chillers, boilers, and grid resiliency, GEMM will package the right solution to address your Building’s needs, while demonstrating alternative financing vehicles previously unexplored.
+GEMM’s mission is to deliver building owners a clear path forward from engineering, finance, and Owner’s Representation throughout project design, and execution.

 Leading the way for packaged energy solutions that create jobs, healthy business, and a healthy planet.